 Latest release details can be found on GitHub.

-To start docker image build from lastet master branch run:
+To start docker image build from lastet main branch run:

 docker run -e ALERTMANAGER_URI=https://alertmanager.example.com ghcr.io/prymitive/karma:latest

-Note that latest master branch might have bugs or breaking changes.
+Note that latest main branch might have bugs or breaking changes.
 Using release images is strongly recommended for any production use.

 Building a Docker image

 This will build a Docker image locally from sources.